rua10528/GettingAndCleaningData/README.md

   https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-- save run_analysis.R into the same directory that the UCI HAR Dataset exists in
+- save run_analysis.R into the directory of the UCI HAR Dataset

+- In R setwd('<the directory of the UCI HAR Dataset>')

-- To run
+- In R run

-  source('~/run_analysis.R')
+  source('run_analysis.R')

 The dataset includes the following files: